 Flag Description

--r 10 Forces the framerate to 10 frames per second.
-Animated gifs would be enormous in filesize if we used all the frames from the source
+-r 10 Forces the frame rate to 10 frames per second.
+Animated GIFs would be enormous if we used every frame from the source.

--f gif Set the output format to gif
+-f gif Sets the output format to GIF.

-Next, the gif is piped to Gifsicle, which gets launched with the following options:
+Next, the GIF is piped to gifsicle, which is invoked with the following options:

 Flag Description

---delay=10 Set the delay between frames to time in hundredths of a second
+--delay=10 Sets the delay between frames, in hundredths of a second.

-> sample-screen-recording.gif Bash redirect command to output the new gif.
+> sample-screen-recording.gif Bash redirect to write the new GIF to disk.

-Both gifsicle and ffmpeg are capable of scaling and cropping gifs.
-Don’t be afraid to read the man pages for both to manipulate your gifs.
+Both gifsicle and ffmpeg can scale and crop GIFs.
+Don’t be afraid to read the man pages for both to manipulate your GIFs further.